Yoruba national football team

 The Yoruba national football team was founded as a football team for the Yoruba people internationally.
 The Yoruba Football Federation was admitted into second world organization organizing a football cup aside from FIFA, the CONIFA Confederation of independent football association in October, 2020.
 The Yoruba Football Federation is not a member of FIFA, CAF or WAFU therefore it can't play any games organised by these organizations.

 History

-The Yoruba Football Federation came into existence 1 September 2020 with grounds at Onikan Stadium Yorubaland.
-The Yoruba are a great footballing nation both as players and supporters, the presence of Yoruba footballers allows the Yoruba to grow and celebrate its own.
+The Yoruba Football Federation was established on 1 September 2020 with its grounds at Onikan Stadium in Yorubaland.
+Representing a footballing nation of players and supporters, the federation serves to develop and celebrate Yoruba football.

 In October 2020 the Yoruba Football Federation was admitted into the Confederation of Independent Football Associations (CONIFA).
 CONIFA is the football federations for all associations outside of FIFA.

 Yoruba Nation debuted at the 2022 African Cup, where they finished 3rd, drawing Matebeleland 1-1 but losing to Biafra 1-0.